Gunasaikiran/RIS_GAIN_WITHOUT_PAIN_JOURNAL_DATA/README.md

-# RIS_GAIN_WITHOUT_PAIN_JOURNAL_DATA
-The data in this repo is related to the results in journal paper
+# Practical RIS_GAIN_WITHOUT_PAIN JOURNAL version DATA and source code
+1. The data collected with the experiments on integrated 5G NR with RIS
+2. OAI source code with the modifications